conorfennell/scala-zen/articles/design-patterns.md

 ### Singleton - Creational
-The singleton pattern restricts a class to have only one instance.
+The singleton pattern restricts a class to have only one instance, and provide a global point of access to it.

-The great thing in Scala, is that the singleton pattern is already inbuilt through `object`s.
-You do not have to provide your own implementaion.
+In Scala an `object` defines a singleton object, there is only one instance of this object in any given program.
+Therefore it is inbuilt into the language.

 ```Scala
 object Singleton {